shwlee/coin-challenger/resources/README.en.md

 - Only the built-in functionalities provided by the language can be used.
   (No external libraries or third-party code imports are allowed.)

+- Code where references are fixed to a specific type is prohibited.
+(In the case of C#, the use of the static keyword in the Player class is not allowed.)

 - The game is meant to be a pure algorithm implementation.
 Asynchronous or parallel code (including threads and tasks) is not allowed.

 - Code that causes a delay in code execution (e.g., sleep) is prohibited.